 Some general rules on how to make a better first impression

 The initial hearing offers an important opportunity to make a good first impression.
 Here are some tips.

 – Henri Alvarez QC, Vancouver Arbitration Chambers

 - Well-prepared counsel who take a reasonable, organised approach help to establish themselves as reasonable and reliable.
 This requires having a good understanding of one’s case so as to establish a timetable and procedure suited to it.
 This can be of significant importance for the outcome of a party’s case.

 - In approaching the initial hearing, it is important to know your tribunal and its legal background and general approach to arbitral procedure.
-This will often be of assistance in advocating for specific procedural steps or rules which will be helpful to the presentation of your case.
+This will often be of assistance in advocating for specific procedural steps or rules that will be helpful to the presentation of your case.
 Consider issues such as interim measures, document production and privilege and confidentiality in advance of the meeting and whether and how to best provide for them.